PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Discussion

 Interpretation of trust values, like accuracy, depends on the application.
-In high-stakes settings, a trust score of \((0.4, 0, 0.6)\) may be inadequate, whereas in less critical domains it may suffice.
+In high-stakes settings, a resulting trust score of \((0.4, 0, 0.6)\) may be inadequate, whereas in less critical domains it may suffice.
 PaTAS enables such contextual interpretation by providing a unified, interpretable metric that can be tracked over time, compared across models, or evaluated under varying conditions.
-Overall, PaTAS complements traditional metrics by signaling fragility even when accuracy appears high and by identifying stability where accuracy slightly decreases.
+Overall, PaTAS can complement traditional metrics, for example, by signaling fragility even when accuracy appears high or by identifying stability where accuracy slightly decreases.
 This duality underscores its relevance in safety-critical contexts where accuracy alone can be misleading.

-In practice, precise dataset trustworthiness estimates may be unavailable.
-PaTAS can still operate by initializing dataset trust to a fully uncertain (vacuous) opinion.
-While this limits the use of prior trust evidence, it preserves the capacity to propagate input-level trust through the model during inference, supporting meaningful trust evaluation even without explicit dataset provenance.
+In practice, precise dataset trustworthiness estimates may be unavailable, especially for large training datasets where the provenance of individual samples is difficult to establish.
+PaTAS can still operate in such cases by initializing dataset trust to a fully uncertain (vacuous) opinion.
+While this limits the use of prior trust evidence during training, it preserves the ability to propagate trust assessments at inference time.
+For a specific query, the circumstances under which the input features were collected are often easier to assess, making input-level trust more practical to obtain than dataset-level trust.
+PaTAS can therefore support meaningful trust evaluation even when explicit dataset provenance is missing.
+Likewise, if trust in a particular input cannot be assessed, a fully uncertain opinion may be used as a fallback.

-A key technical factor affecting PaTAS behavior is the parameter \(\epsilon\), which controls the threshold used to classify gradients as positive or negative evidence during training.
-As shown in Table~\ref{tab:cancer_results}, if \(\epsilon\) is too small, PaTAS may misinterpret gradients as large even when the model performs well.
-Consequently, trusted labels may reduce parameter trust, resembling the case \(g \to +\infty\) in Table~\ref{tab:asympt}.
+A key factor affecting PaTAS behavior is the parameter \(\epsilon\), which controls the threshold used to classify gradients as positive or negative evidence during training.
+As shown in \cref{tab:cancer_results}, if \(\epsilon\) is too small, PaTAS may misinterpret gradients as large even when the model performs well.
+Consequently, trusted labels may reduce parameter trust, resembling the case \(g \to +\infty\) in ~\cref{tab:asympt}.
 Proper calibration of \(\epsilon\) is therefore crucial, and can be tuned per layer or gradually reduced as training converges to increase sensitivity to smaller gradients.
+One practical approach is to tie \(\epsilon\) to the learning rate, so that as the learning rate decays, \(\epsilon\) decreases accordingly, naturally tracking the expected gradient scale throughout training.

 Finally, trust quantification for \(T_{\theta_i \mid y_\text{batch}}\) in the Trust Update Algorithm~\ref{alg:trustupdate} relies on a simple gradient-counting procedure.
 Although computationally efficient, it fixes the uncertainty component of the resulting binomial opinion based on the number of input neurons to \(i\).
 This fixed-uncertainty formulation may not be optimal in all cases, suggesting the need for adaptive quantification schemes.
 Similarly, \(T_{\theta_i \mid \overline{y_\text{batch}}}\) is set to a fully vacuous opinion \((0, 0, 1)\), which, while consistent with the absence of evidence, may not fully leverage prior knowledge when available.